China’s economic growth steady amid tariff fight with US

 Chinese leaders warned previously any economic recovery will be “L-shaped,” meaning once the downturn bottomed out, growth would stay low.

-In another sign conditions might improve, credit growth accelerated in March, suggesting companies are stepping up investment and production.
-Major Chinese state-owned companies report revenue and profit is rising.
+Credit growth accelerated in March, suggesting companies are stepping up investment and production.

+Total profit for China’s national-level state-owned banks, oil producers, phone carriers and other companies rose 13.1% over a year ago in the first quarter, the government reported Tuesday.
+Revenue rose 6.3% and investment rose 9.7%.